 Yes.
-Plasma donors are financially rewarded for the time they spend saving lives.
-New customers will receive a total of up to $130 for their first four qualified donations.
-Select the donation center nearest you for information about ongoing fees and bonus programs.
+Plasma donors are financially rewarded for the time they spend donating plasma.
+New donors can receive up to $130 for their first four qualified donations.
+Contact the donation center nearest you for information about ongoing fees and bonus programs.

 What do I need to bring on my first donation?

 You’ll need the following:

 - A valid photo ID.
 This can include a driver’s license, state-issued identification, passport, or military ID.
 If you are a student, you can bring your school ID and a copy of your birth certificate in order to verify your birth date.
 If you have an out-of-state ID, you’ll need to provide proof of your current address (see below).

 - Proof of your social security number.
 This can include a social security card, or a W-2 or paycheck stub printed with your full name and entire social security number.
 You may also obtain social security verification from your local Supplemental Security Income (SSI) office.
 If you are not a US citizen, you may provide proof of your Individual Taxpayer ID Number (ITIN).

 - Proof of address.
 This can include the information printed on your photo ID, W-2 or paycheck stub if your current address is listed, or a piece of mail with your name and address printed on the envelope and postmarked within the previous 30 days, such as a utility bill.
 You may also bring a copy of your current lease.